Your sage expertise doesn’t deserve a shopping cart mentality, however that’s the focus of most “build-a-bear” websites.

 Unfortunately, most “tools” are proprietary, meaning a third party writes the code and you can add it to your basic Wix site.
 Available shapes and symbols, for example are restricted to what Wix offers, though for a fee you can buy more from a Wix-only app.

 Squarespace and Weebly are reportedly easy to use, with attractive themes, but components or layout is also restricted by the Themes.
 E.g. page-dominating banners of photos appear in alternating rows 5” high.
 If you don’t like the look of that, too bad, the photos must fill the huge boxes and the row will always dominate the screen.

 By the way, most DIY sites have a free option and a paid option.
 The free option allows them to advertise on your site.
 Be warned.

 You are not in the Retail business.

 Because DIY website design has been a popular trend for the past 5+ years, they reflect the explosion in online retail.
 Thus, the available Templates are more likely to have E-commerce features.
 Be careful!

 Popups and Shopping Carts

 I went to the site of a Forensic doctor and was immediately disrupted by a popup.
 Did I want to subscribe to the newsletter and learn interesting new things about beauty?
 That really happened.
 A Subscribe popup is common to e-commerce Themes.
-A mental health expert had tried to force the forensic practice into a lovely theme designed specifically for aestheticians.
+An offer of 10% off if you sign up now is typical.
+You can’t do that on a forensic site!
+In another case, the mental health expert had tried to force the forensic practice into a lovely theme designed specifically to accommodate ads.

 Your Profession is Serious, Not Frivolous